giblecdg/gym-website-template/README.md

-# Creating the README file in markdown format

-readme_content = """

 # YOUR GYM Website

 A modern, responsive gym website showcasing various services, pricing, customer reviews, and contact information.
 This website is designed to provide users with a seamless browsing experience, helping them discover everything they need to know about the gym before joining.